 The - symbol indicates that data for a group of students have been suppressed.
-If a group has fewer than five students, data for that group and the next smallest group(s) are suppressed to protect the privacy of individual students.
+If a group has fewer than five students,

 \ A total cohort consists of all students who first entered Grade 9 in a particular year, and all ungraded students with disabilities who reached their seventeenth birthday in that year, and were enrolled in the school/district for five months.
 Students are excluded from the cohort if they transferred to another school district, nonpublic school, or criminal justice facility, or left the U.S. and its territories or died before the report date.
 Statewide total cohort also includes students who were enrolled for fewer than five months.